o3de/o3de.org/content/docs/learning-guide/tutorials/rendering/vegetation-bending-tutorial.md

 As you go along, you can reference the [Material Types and Shaders](get-started-materialtypes-and-shaders) tutorial, which gives higher-level explanations of the mechanisms used in this tutorial.

 ## Get started
-Before you can create your material type, ensure you have [installed the engine](/docs/welcome-guide/setup/), [set up a project](/docs/welcome-guide/create/), and [launched the Editor](/docs/welcome-guide/tours/editor-tour).

-Perform the following steps to get started on making the vegetation bending material type.
+Vegetation bending is done through a material that uses vertex shaders to create the effect.
+Begin by setting up a vegetation bending material type with the following steps:

 1. Download or clone the `o3de/sample-code-gems` repository from [GitHub](https://github.com/o3de/sample-code-gems).

 1. The template files for this tutorial are in `atom_gems/AtomTutorials/Templates/VegetationBending/`.
 Move all of the files to `{your-project-path}\Materials\Types\`.